romanchernukha8-ctrl/devops-app/README.md

 This project implements a self-healing deployment system:

-If a new deployment fails → system automatically rolls back to a stable version.
+If a new release is broken → system automatically restores the last working version.

+---

-### Example response:
+## Example Response

 Hello from app1
 Hello from app2